DarkKnight2000/raylib-c-template/README.md

 ## Usage
 - All these commands should be run in the project root
-- For building and testing on desktop platform run
+- For building and running the program

 ```
 # for Desktop